Why It Works

 - 2 cups whole milk

 - 1/4 teaspoon rosewater

 - 2 teaspoons finely chopped pistachios, for garnish

-In a small saucepan, combine rice flour and milk, whisking well.
+In a small saucepan, combine glutinous rice flour and milk, whisking well.
 Set saucepan over medium heat and bring to a simmer, whisking constantly.
 When mixture has thickened, about 2 minutes longer, add sugar and rosewater and stir.
-Divide salep between two mugs and garnish with cinnamon and chopped pistachios.
+Divide salep between 2 mugs and garnish with cinnamon and chopped pistachios.

 Glutinous rice flour is used in many Southeast Asian recipes and can be found at any well-stocked Asian supermarket.